OSGP/Documentation/CONTRIBUTING.md

-# Thanks you for contributing!
+# Thank you for contributing!

 Please comply with the [code of conduct](http://54.77.62.182/documentation/Opensourcecommunity/Code-of-conduct.html) and [documentation guidelines](http://documentation.opensmartgridplatform.org/Opensourcecommunity/Contributing-to-documentation.html).